Snazzie/PlexOnArm/README.md

 - **Optimized Performance**: Built with Tauri for minimal resource usage and fast startup times.
 - **Change Plex Url**: Change the Plex URL to any Plex server you want. i.e tailscale VPN or local network

+## Usage

+1. Launch the Plex On Tauri application
+2. Click "Continue to Plex" on the welcome screen
+3. Log in to your Plex account
+4. Ensure `Use alternate streaming protocol for video playback` is disabled.
+Settings > Plex Web > Debug > Use alternate streaming protocol for video playback
+5. Enjoy your media!

 ## Installation

 ### Pre-built Binaries